terheyden/validation-extras/README.md

 Processing annotations might have you wondering about the performance impact of using Jakarta Bean Validation or the validation-extras library.

-In my JMH benchmarks, performing the validations and using this library was significantly less expensive than a single `String.format()` call, and of course much, much faster than a single `LOG.debug()` call.
+In our JMH benchmarks, performing the validations and using this library was extremely fast; significantly less expensive than a single `String.format()` call, and of course much, much faster than a single `LOG.debug()` call.

 Feel free to experiment with the benchmarks yourself; check out the `validation-benchmark`